hualuzhou/hualuzhou.github.io/_pages/about.md

   - /about.html
 ---

-<span style="color:blue">The Laboratory of Future Foods</span>
+<span style="color:blue">The Laboratory of Future Foods and Biomaterials</span>
 ==============
 ----------------------

-This research group is focusing on how to use advanced food science and technologies to create the next-generation foods for our community.
+This research group is focusing on how to use advanced food science and technologies to create the next-generation foods and biomaterials for our community.
 We am expecting that our lab can make significant contributions to this field.

 <span style="color:blue">Recent News</span>
 ==============